Quantum Electrodynamics vacuum polarization solver: High Harmonic Generation

 \subsection{Interaction of paraxial beams: counter propagating setup}

+In order to illustrate the generation of harmonics in multi-dimensions, two setups were investigated: the counter propagation of two Gaussian pulses interacting at the focal point, and the perpendicular interaction of two Gaussian pulses focused in the same region of space.
+For these setups, a consistent analytical treatment becomes cumbersome especially due to the self-consistent treatment of both the transverse and longitudinal components of the pulses.
+A quantum parameter of $\xi = 10^{-7}$ was used for the sake of showing the prominent features of the harmonics of very small amplitudes.

-In the first setup two $\lambda = 1 \mu $m laser beams with a normalized vector potential $a_0 = eE_0/mc\omega_0 = 50$ (which corresponds to laser electric field at the focus of $E_0\simeq 10^{-4}E_s$) and duration of 25 fs were counter-propagated and interacted in the presence of the QED nonlinearities.
-Both beams had a focal spot of $W_0 = 4 \mu $m.
-Figure~\ref{fig:counter_2d_setup} shows the transverse electric field of the laser beams before interaction at $t=0$, Fig.\ref{fig:counter_2d_art}-(a) the spatial Fourier transform of the beams with $\xi = 0$ (classical limit) and in Fig.~\ref{fig:counter_2d_art}-(b) the Fourier transform of the electric field after the interaction (asymptotic state) including the HE corrections.
-As shown in Fig.~\ref{fig:counter_2d_art}-(b), after the interaction odd higher harmonics are also generated as in the 1D case, with relative amplitudes consistent with Eq.(\ref{eq:ordering}).
-However, in this case the harmonics generated have the same Gaussian behavior as the unperturbed pulses and attain a greater spread in Fourier space after the interaction.
+In the first setup, two $\lambda = 1~\mu$m laser beams with a normalized vector potential $a_0 = eE_0/mc\omega_0 = 50$ (which corresponds to laser electric field at the focus of $E_0\simeq 10^{-4}E_s$) and duration of 25 fs interacted in the presence of vacuum non-linearities.
+Both beams have a focal spot of $W_0 = 4~\mu$m. \Fref{fig:counter_2d_setup} shows the transverse electric field of the laser beams before interaction at $t=0$, \fref{fig:counter_2d_art}-(a) the spatial Fourier transform of the beams with $\xi = 0$ (classical limit) and in \fref{fig:counter_2d_art}-(b) the Fourier transform of the electric field after the interaction (asymptotic state) including the HE corrections.
+As shown in \fref{fig:counter_2d_art}-(b), after the interaction odd higher harmonics are also generated as in the 1D case, with relative amplitudes consistent with Eq.(\ref{eq:ordering}).
+However, in this case, the harmonics generated have the same Gaussian behavior as the unperturbed pulses and attain a greater spread in Fourier space after the interaction.
 After the pulses have spatially overlapped, the harmonics propagate and leave an imprint of the nonlinear interaction, that co-propagates with the original beams.